autosome-ru/pasio/README.md

 pasio input.bedgraph
 ```

+Note that PASIO process bedgraph contig by contig.
+Thus bedgraph should be sorted by contig/chromosome!

 PASIO can read and write to gzipped files (filename should have `.gz` extension).

+PASIO can also process bedgraph from stdin by supplying `-` instead of filename.
+It can be useful for transcriptomic data where contigs are short enough to be processed on the fly.

 ## Installation
 PASIO works with Python 2.7.1+ and Python 3.4+.
 The tool is available on PyPA, so you can install it using pip: